IIITLucknowSWEngg/CSITTeam014/Assignment1/SRS.md

 The PhonePe clone application is an independent system designed to operate on mobile devices.
 It interfaces with external systems such as payment gateways, UPI services, and third-party APIs for bill payments and mobile recharges.
 The system will use a modular architecture to ensure scalability and maintainability.

 ### 2.2 Product Functions
-- User registration and authentication.
+- End user registration and authentication.
 - Wallet management for adding and withdrawing funds.
 - UPI-based money transfers.
 - Bill payments (electricity, water, gas, etc.).